nordcraftengine/documentation/README.md

 # Nordcraft Documentation

-This repository contains the official documentation for [Nordcraft](https://nordcraft.com), a visual web development engine for building web applications.
+This repository contains the official documentation for [Nordcraft](https://nordcraft.com), a visual web development engine for building websites and web applications.

 ## Documentation Website